 Individuals with severe addiction or substance abuse problems find themselves on the street, unable to access shelter services.
 Subsequently, they are unable to make use of addiction services while struggling with being homeless.
 For some individuals, this cycle leads to illness and death.
 The success of addiction services will be limited if the basic needs of an individual (e.g., food, shelter) are not met.
-Different models and approaches of addiction service delivery need to be considered to meet the needs of persons who are not safely or stably housed.
+Different models and approaches of addiction service delivery need to be considered to meet the needs of persons who are not in safe or stabilized housing.
 The models need to contain a range of services from initial outreach to long-term support and be sensitive to individual need.

-The Region send a letter to the Ministry of Health outlining the need as reflected in the recommendation and rationale (Fall 1999).

-Establishment of convalescent, palliative and long-term care for persons who are homeless.
+- The Region send a letter to the Ministry of Health outlining the need as reflected in the recommendation and rationale - work towards increasing the community's capacity to provide long-term care for people who are homeless, aging and/or have ongoing physical and mental health